DavidNgugi/speed-cli/README.md

 ## What It Does

-1. Tests your internet speed every hour using macOS's native `networkquality` command
+1. Tests your internet speed every hour using native platform tools
 2. Logs download/upload speeds and latency to CSV files
 3. Provides a web dashboard to visualize trends
 4. Alerts you when speeds drop below your plan's thresholds